jwalbers/jaus/jausdds/src/parser/README.md

-# README.txt
-#
+# README.md
-# Based on: $Id: README.txt 95 2013-08-26 16:27:28Z jalbers $

 Valiating parser for DDS IDL produced using the jsidl2idl translator.

 INSTALL THE ANTLR 3.1.3 DISTRIBUTION
 ====================================

-This parser uses 3.1.3 since it is the latest release to support Python 2.x.
+This parser uses ANTLR 3.1.3 since it is the latest release to support Python 2.x.

 Download http://www.antlr.org/download/antlr-3.1.3.tar.gz and unpack into the runtime subdirectory, so you see ./runtime/antlr-3.1.3/antlr.config.